DanieleSalatti/DanieleSalatti/README.md

   Welcome to my GitHub home!

-  My name is Daniele Salatti, and I work as a Software Engineer at Facebook in Seattle.
+  My name is Daniele Salatti, and I am a Software Engineer.

 </details>